Green For All Fellows - Class 3

 HARISH I PATEL - Chicago, IL

 Harish I Patel received a BA in Political Science with a Minor in Philosophy from the University of Illinois at Chicago (UIC).
 Upon graduating, he instructed a class on Youth Engagement in a Globalized World at UIC.
-He has traveled and lived in India, Argentina, New Zealand, Uganda and the US.
-Harish is also one of the founding members of Project FOCUS, a locally based, youth-led initiative of artists, writers, activists and students committed to educate, inspire and empower youth through art and creative projects.
-Currently, the project is working with a rural community devastated by HIV/AIDS in Lyantonde in southwestern Uganda.
-By day, he works as a Project Coordinator for the Southwest Youth Collaborative on creating a coalition to combat violence, a direct-service and organizing, community-based organization that works on the southwest side of Chicago.
-He is very interested in bringing different struggles to work together to build a movement.
+He has traveled and lived in India, Argentina, New Zealand, Uganda and US.
+Harish is also one of the founding members of Project FOCUS, a locally based youth-led initiative of artists, writers, activists and students committed to educate, inspire and empower through art and creative projects.
+He has worked as an Organizer on the Southwest-side of Chicago working on the issues of violence.
+He has just returned from India after 5 months of engagement with issues surrounding farming and tribal rights, as a volunteer with Association for India's Development.
+He is also on the board of Editors of a national magazine, In These Times.

 MARCUS PENNY - Atlanta, GA